go-air/pal/ssa2pal/notes.md

 # Modeling golang.org/x/tools/go/ssa with pal

+## Field

+returns a field

+## FieldAddr(p pointer, i int), p a pointer to a struct

+return the address of the i'th field of the struct pointed to by p.

+## Index

+## IndexAddr(o point, x Expr), p a pointer to an (array or slice?).

-## Calls
+## Functions

 Each function object is associated with

-1. a reference node, indicating "the" location of the function
+1. a reference memory.Loc, indicating "the" location of the function
 1. a types.Signature in T.
-1. if it is a method then a receiver node of appropriate type, then an associated node
+1. if it is a method then a receiver node of appropriate type, then an associated memory.Loc
 1. if it has params, then one root node per parameter
 1. if it has returns, then one root node per return
 1. whether or not declared